Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Experiments

-\textit{4) Implementation Details:} All experiments are conducted on two NVIDIA GeForce RTX 4090 GPUs.
-We adopt the pre-trained CLIP \cite{radford2021learning} ViT-B/16 from OpenAI as the backbone.
-To ensure a fair comparison, all methods are built upon the same pre-trained backbones.
+All experiments are conducted on two NVIDIA GeForce RTX 4090 GPUs.
+We adopt the pre-trained OpenAI CLIP ViT-B/16~\cite{radford2021learning} as the default backbone for our method and all VLM-based competitors.
+To ensure a fair comparison, all reproduced methods are evaluated under the same CL protocol, including the same task order, class-to-task split, training schedule, and evaluation metrics.
+For methods whose original papers report results with different CLIP variants or pre-training sources, such as CLIP ViT-L/14 or OpenCLIP \cite{cherti2023reproducible}, we use their ViT-B/16 results when available or reproduce them with the official implementation under the unified OpenAI CLIP ViT-B/16 backbone.

 The model is trained for 10 epochs on each incremental task.
 We use stochastic gradient descent (SGD) \cite{bottou2010large} with a cosine learning-rate decay schedule, a batch size of 128, and an initial learning rate of 0.001.
-Following \cite{huang2025mind}, we insert LoRA \cite{hu2022lora} into both the visual and textual encoders of CLIP by re-parameterizing the Transformer attention projection matrices and the linear layers in the Feedforward Network (\textit{FFN}).
+Following \cite{huang2025mind}, we insert LoRA \cite{hu2022lora}(rank = 32) into both the visual and textual encoders of CLIP by re-parameterizing the Transformer attention projection matrices \textit{K} and \textit{V}, and the linear layers in the Feedforward Network (\textit{FFN}).
 During continual adaptation, we freeze the LoRA down-projection matrices (\textit{A}) and only update the up-projection matrices (\textit{B}).
-For DPGD, we set $\lambda_p=0.5$ to form the corrected objective $\mathcal{L}^{\prime}_{\mathrm{adv}}$, and run $K_{\mathrm{adv}}=10$ iterations with step size $\gamma=1.5\times10^{-3}$.
+For the anchor construction process, we set \(\lambda_p=0.5\) to form the corrected objective \(\mathcal{L}^{\prime}_{\mathrm{adv}}\), use an \(\ell_{\infty}\) perturbation radius of \(\epsilon=4/255\), and run \(K_{\mathrm{adv}}=10\) DPGD iterations with a step size of \(\gamma=1.5\times10^{-3}\).
 For each old prototype, we select $K_{\mathrm{seed}}=5$ seed samples for attack and use the 5 anchors for ACGD.
 During training, we set the anchor batch size to 32 for distillation.
 For the distillation temperatures, we use $\tau_A=20$ and $\tau_T=0.05$.
 The loss weights are set to $\lambda_{\mathrm{ACGD}}=5$ and $\lambda_{\mathrm{GR}}=1$.
 For TSGR, the $k$ in the $k$-NN subgraph is set to 10.
 For logit ensembling at inference, we set the visual-branch coefficient to $\beta=0.5$.